What521/Amazon_reviews_sentimental_and_data_analytics/README.md

 This project analyzes Amazon appliance product data and customer reviews to uncover trends, top products, and sentiment patterns.

+## Original data

+The original data is from : https://amazon-reviews-2023.github.io/

 ## Overview
 The workflow includes:
 1. **Data Preparation** – Splitting and converting raw JSON files in Jupyter Notebook.